typesense/typesense-collection-schema-generator/README.md

 }
 ```

+> [!IMPORTANT]
+> This schema is not meant to be used as-is.
 You want to review the generated schema, add `facet: true` for any facet fields, remove any un-indexed fields, or consider using auto-schema detection.
+Consider using regex field names for repeated field definitions.